powersync-ja/powersync-kotlin/demos/android-supabase-todolist/README.md

     query: SELECT * FROM todos WHERE list_id = subscription.parameter('list_id') AND list_id IN (SELECT id FROM lists WHERE owner_id = auth.user_id())
 ```

-Giving lists a [higher priority](https://docs.powersync.com/sync/advanced/prioritized-sync) allows updates to be synchronized before all items have been received.
+Giving lists a [higher priority](https://docs.powersync.com/sync/advanced/prioritized-sync) allows updates to be synced before all items have been received.

 ## Configure project in Android Studio